StackExchange/dnscontrol/documentation/writing-providers.md

 If you are new to Go, there are plenty of providers you can copy from.
 In fact, many non-Go programmers
 [have learned Go by contributing to DNSControl](https://everythingsysadmin.com/2017/08/go-get-up-to-speed.html).

-Oh, and what if the API simply requires that the entire zonefile be uploaded every time?
-We still generate the text descriptions of the changes (so that `dnscontrol preview` looks nice) but the functions are just no-ops, except for one that uploads the new zonefile.

 Now that you understand the general process, here are the details.